Pagerduty Debt

 Many companies such as Pagerduty, eventually find out that there is only so much market out there to be conquered, and adding the next product or service is only half as profitable per unit as their current endeavors.
 Eventually, the company will reach a point where cash flows are strong, and extra cash is available but not fully utilized.
 In this case, the company may start buying back its stock from the public or issue more dividends.

-Pagerduty reports 461.02 M of total liabilities with total debt to equity ratio (D/E) of 1.21, which is normal for its line of buisiness.
+Pagerduty reports 463.65 M of total liabilities with total debt to equity ratio (D/E) of 1.21, which is normal for its line of buisiness.
 Pagerduty has a current ratio of 2.42, indicating that it is in good position to pay out its debt commitments in time.
-Note however, debt could still be an excellent tool for Pagerduty to invest in growth at high rates of return.
+That said, strategic use of leverage may enable Pagerduty to fund expansion initiatives and generate superior returns.

 Pagerduty Total Assets Over Time